PS-3, due Oct 21

 after clicking the first object but before clicking the second object,

-object is created and used, and its
+a new ExchangeCmd object is created and used, and its

-instance variable is set to null
+firstShape instance variable is set to null.

 The result is that we won't remember the first object